sach1nd3v/devops-resources/jenkins/README.md

 Jenkins with VCS
 ----------------
 - Pipelines as Code with `Jenkinsfile` checked in code repo itself.
+- We can use Jenkins file to define `tools`, `options`, `triggers`, `agents`, `stages`, `post` etc.

-Jenkins can retrieve pipeline configurations from version control systems like GitHub.
-In turn, GitHub can connect send webhooks to Jenkins that trigger jobs when a change is pushed to a repo.
+- Jenkins can retrieve pipeline configurations from version control systems like GitHub.
+-  In turn, GitHub can connect send webhooks to Jenkins that trigger jobs when a change is pushed to a repo.

-To demonstrate connecting Jenkins and GitHub, the following need to be in place:
-- A Jenkins server that is publicly accessible on the internet
-- A GitHub account

-Follow these steps to connect Jenkins to GitHub.
+- Follow these steps to connect Jenkins to GitHub.

 - Create a new pipeline project in your Jenkins server.
     - Select `New Item`